Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 ***Darcy***

-“Hey.
-Want some good news?”
+"Hey.
+Want some good news?"

 Darcy was nursing a migraine, which was an occupational hazard that she’d been enduring for most of her career.
 Today’s was a bad one, though.
 A forehead-pincher.
-A “make the light shut up”-er.
-A “there’s not enough green tea in the world”, please-make-it-stop, honest-to-God ice-pick-in-her-temple *migraine*.
+A "make the light shut up"-er.
+A "there’s not enough green tea in the world", please-make-it-stop, honest-to-God ice-pick-in-her-temple *migraine*.

 She rolled her head to one side and grimaced up at Jake from the relative cool comfort of her desktop.
-“You brought that guillotine I asked for?”
+"You brought that guillotine I asked for?"

 Jake put a cup of tea down next to her.
-“Gabriel Arés is going to stay on as chief of CCS.”
+"Gabriel Arés is going to stay on as chief of CCS."

 Darcy managed to sit up.
-“What, he just… suddenly got better from a massive concussion?”
+"What, he just… suddenly got better from a massive concussion?"

-“General Tremblay authorized the SOR to give him a course of Crue-D.”
+"General Tremblay authorized the SOR to give him a course of Crue-D."

 That actually made Darcy laugh, and the pain in her head subsided just a little.
-“Well… well done, General… well done.”
+"Well… well done, General… well done."

-“Yup.”
+"Yup."

-“...D’you think I could get in on that action?”
+"...D’you think I could get in on that action?"

 Jake chuckled softly and returned to his desk.
-“I’ll put that candidate shortlist you had Nick draw up on file.
-I’m sure we’re gonna need it someday…”
+"I’ll put that candidate shortlist you had Nick draw up on file.
+I’m sure we’re gonna need it someday…"

-“Sure.”
-Darcy lowered her head to the desk again. “...Thanks.”
+"Sure."
+Darcy lowered her head to the desk again. "...Thanks."

 She fancied that her head was feeling a *little* better.
 ____